-Inside: If you’ve ever felt like clutter has waged a war with you in your home…and you’re losing… Here are some need-to-know and easy-to-execute tips to get rid of the clutter once and for all!
+Inside: Ever felt like clutter has waged a war with you in your home…and you’re losing?!
+Here are some need-to-know and easy-to-execute tips to get rid of the clutter once and for all!

 “Ouch!!!”
 I winced in pain as I retrieved yet another lego, deeply embedded in my foot.
 Enough was enough, I thought.
 Having kids is great, but the giant mess the tiny humans leave behind can be a pain (literally!).

 With kids, There will be messes

 My kids are small, and a big part of learning and growing creatively includes playing with their many, many toys and making a mess, and that is TOTALLY okay!
 Messes can be cleaned up.
 And those messes are also a beautiful representation of imagination, creativity and all things special about childhood.

 Truth be told, there was something much bigger than the daily toy dump that has been frustrating me.
 And, as I stood there preaching to my daughter on the importance of putting things away after she was done using them, it hit me like a ton of bricks.
 I realized that there was absolutely nothing that I was asking her to do that I wasn’t also guilty of myself.
 My four-year-old daughter was becoming a mirror of my bad habits!

 Clutter on the counter.
 Papers covering up my desk.
 Coats and bags strewn on the couch and dining room chairs.
 Yuck, yuck, yuck.
 She was learning every moment of every day from me.
 But it wasn’t my words she was learning from.
 It was my actions.

 Something definitely needed to change around our house and (cringe) it started with me.